luciopaiva/socketio-with-express/README.md

 This demo shows how to establish a websocket connection and send and receive messages through socket.io.

-Make sure you have Node.js installed and run:
+Make sure you have nvm installed and run:

     git clone git@github.com:luciopaiva/socketio-with-express.git
     cd socketio-with-express
+    nvm install
     npm install

 Then start the sample server: